 The City of San Luis Obispo is fortunate to have several sources of water.
-The Salinas Reservoir (also known as Santa Margarita Lake, eight miles east of Santa Margarita) is our primary source of water, with Whale Rock Reservoir (Cayucos) being our secondary, backup supply.
-In January 2011, the City added Nacimiento Lake as its third source of supply.
+The Salinas Reservoir (also known as Santa Margarita Lake, eight miles east of Santa Margarita) is our primary source of water, with Whale Rock Reservoir (Cayucos) and Nacimiento Lake (16 miles north west of Paso Robles) being our secondary supplies.
 The surface water from the three lakes is treated at the Stenner Creek Water Treatment Plant.
-At present, well water is used to meet a small percentage (2.6 percent) of the City's demand for water.
+At present, well water is used to meet a small percentage (1.6%) of the City's demand for water.
 The active well is the Pacific Beach Well #1 (Los Osos Valley Road).
-During 2010, our treatment plant and wells delivered 1.9 billion gallons of water to San Luis Obispo.
+During 2012, our treatment plant and wells delivered 1.92 billion gallons of water to San Luis Obispo.